IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What is feature matrix between UMS Web App and UMS Console?

-**A:** Here is link to [Feature Matrix: UMS Web App vs. UMS Console](https://kb.igel.com/endpointmgmt-12.04/en/overview-of-the-igel-ums-122457581.html#Overview-FeatureMatrix:UMSWebAppvs.UMSConsole).
+**A:** Here is link to [IGEL KB: Feature Matrix: UMS Web App vs. UMS Console](https://kb.igel.com/endpointmgmt-12.04/en/overview-of-the-igel-ums-122457581.html#Overview-FeatureMatrix:UMSWebAppvs.UMSConsole).

 **Q:** I'm able to shadow from UMS Web App but cannot shadow from UMS console running on my PC.
 Why?

 **A:** Shadowing from UMS Web App triggers the UMS Server to initiate a VNC session for shadowing.
 The VNC session is routed through the UMS Server.
-[KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/endpointmgmt-12.04/en/ums-and-devices-secure-shadowing-122456742.html).
+[IGEL KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/endpointmgmt-12.04/en/ums-and-devices-secure-shadowing-122456742.html).

 **Q:** How to see the App Portal from Web App?
 I upgraded from UMS6 to UMS12 and cannot see the App Portal.